xtimk/log_ingestor/README.md

 # Log Ingestor
-A log manager written in c# with a microservices architecture.
-All microservices are containerized using docker.
+A log manager written in c# using a microservices architecture.
+All services are containerized using docker.

 I created this project mainly to practise with microservices/distributed architectures and containers.